-Identity & Learning workshops offer an informal, inclusive space to have conversations about how identity impacts learning.
-Students can share their experiences navigating the University and better understand how feelings of exclusion may impact their learning and academic engagement.
+Join identity and learning workshops to share experiences navigating U of T and to better understand how feelings of exclusion may impact learning and academic engagement.

-Our programming focuses on building community, strengthening self-awareness, integrating mindfulness and offering practical learning strategies to help students feel supported and empowered.
+We also offer specific workshops during the fall/winter academic sessions that focus on building community, strengthening self-awareness, and offering practical learning strategies to help students feel supported and empowered.

 Register for individual workshops under PROGRAM REGISTRATION.